wallarm/product-documentation/include/waf/installation/connect-waf-and-cloud-4.4.md

     * You may add `-n <HOST_NAME>` parameter to set a custom name for your node instance.
 Final instance name will be: `HOST_NAME_NodeUUID`.

 !!! info "Using one token for several installations"
     You can connect several Wallarm nodes to the Cloud using one token regardless of the selected deployment option.
-This option allows to logically group node instances in the Wallarm Console UI:
+This option allows logical grouping of node instances in the Wallarm Console UI:

     ![!Node with several instances][img-node-with-several-instances]

     Below are some examples when you can choose to use one token for several installations:

-    * You deploy several Wallarm nodes to development environment, each node is on its own machine owned by a certain developer
+    * You deploy several Wallarm nodes to a development environment, each node is on its own machine owned by a certain developer
     * The nodes for initial traffic processing and postanalytics modules are installed on separate servers - it is **recommended** to connect these modules to the Wallarm Cloud using the same node token